-Hands up if you think static cycling bears no resemblance to cycling outside and has zero benefits for a real-life cyclist?
+Hands up if you think static, group cycling classes (think sessions held at gyms and at dedicated studios) bear no resemblance to cycling outside and have zero benefits for a real-life cyclist?

 Having given it a go, I'll agree on the first point - traditional static cycling classes are nothing like cycling.

 However, an exercise which strengthens many of the muscles we need on the bike but barely utilise as we pedal, and burns around 800 calories an hour, isn't something to be sniffed at.